 An old adage compares the process of mergers and acquisitions to trying to complete a large puzzle when your right hand and your left hand have never worked together.
 To put it mildly, mergers and acquisitions revolve around a plethora of moving parts.
 Further complicating matters is the fact that there are suddenly two companies and additional stakeholders that now need to fairly and seamlessly work and communicate together in order to bring the deal to completion.

 But what happens after the deal has (seemingly) crossed the finish line?
 And what is post-merger integration?
 Here is a comprehensive look at the importance of M&A Integration, process, best practices, post merger integration software, and the true post merger integration meaning.
-Here you can also find a free post-merger integration checklist you can download and use!
+Here you can also find a free checklist you can download and use!

-Post-merger integration (PMI) is the process of bringing two or more companies together with the aim of maximizing synergies to ensure that the deal lives up to its predicted value.
+M&A integration or Post-merger integration (PMI) is the process of bringing two or more companies together with the aim of maximizing synergies to ensure that the deal lives up to its predicted value.

-One of the top post merger success factors is placing value around integration from the top down.
+One of the top post merger success factors is placing value around merger from the top down.
 At the commencement of the M&A process, a company’s executives should gather all of the potential stakeholders involved in a deal’s due diligence process—bankers, lawyers, consultants, etc.—and begin communicating from the start about the details of the post-merger integration.
 Better yet, each and every communication in the diligence phase during m&a integration should also have an eye on the post deal integration period.

-Post-merger integration best practices prove that the people doing diligence should become part of the integration team in order to retain and revise information without redoing work or engaging in redundant tasks.
+Post-merger integration best practices prove that the people doing diligence should become part of the team in order to retain and revise information without redoing work or engaging in redundant tasks.
 When using the same individuals for diligence and integration, there is continuity, which is invaluable during the often chaotic time of deal closing and post acquisition integration.
 The benefits of this continuity are numerous.

-Consider, for instance, the time it would take for the diligence team members to do a full data transfer to the integration team.
+Consider, for instance, the time it would take for the diligence team members to do a full data transfer to the team.
 Would every bit of information really get transfered?
 What about the overlooked notes on notepads that do not get passed on?
 Clearly, even the best intended data hand-offs would end with some gaps and oversights.
-In addition, let’s say that in the best case scenario all of the information from the diligence team does get to the integration team - will the members of integration team really go over all of this work?
+In addition, let’s say that in the best case scenario all of the information from the diligence team does get to the integration team - will the members really go over all of this work?
 Most likely not because they will be under the gun and strapped for time, which, again, will result in gaps of knowledge and oversights.

-Consequently, the best, and the most efficient, way of integrating is to have overlap between the diligence team and the integration team.
+Consequently, the best, and the most efficient, way of integrating is to have overlap between the diligence and the integration team.
 This model also increases the likelihood that the team will maintain its momentum and capture synergies, or “low hanging fruit,” of the deal that are found within the first 120 days.

-More and more M&A practitioners are understanding the importance of m&a integration planning, but integration operations (even those at major acquirers) still often miss the mark because the all too important “people” factor can get lost in the shuffle of modern business life.
+More and more M&A practitioners are understanding the importance of m&a integration planning, but operations (even those at major acquirers) still often miss the mark because the all too important “people” factor can get lost in the shuffle of modern business life.
 This misstep can lead to loss of employees and clients during the very critical early days of integration when competitors tend to go after both employees and clients of the target company.

-With this in mind, integration practitioners need to be ready to execute and communicate on day one important information about targets, employees’ positions and benefits, and the future of the company - obviously Human Resources plays a vital role in the “human” piece of integration.
+With this in mind, practitioners need to be ready to execute and communicate on day one important information about targets, employees’ positions and benefits, and the future of the company - obviously Human Resources plays a vital role in the “human” piece of integration.

 HR cannot do it all, however; your acquisition transition plan will not be successful if it doesn’t take into account change management.
 The first rule related to change management best practices is to make change management its own role.
 Some of the benefits of having a change management expert on your PMI M&A team are: the buyer gains valuable information about the target company (which can help maximize potential deal value), the target company feels cared for and employee morale/buy-in improves, and secrets are revealed (i.e. information comes to light that current leadership may be totally unaware of ) - all of which will help avoid major and costly problems.